solodev/aws/pages/solodev-cms-enterprise-autoscaling.md

 ## Support
-Houston, we have no problems – because Solodev has your back at every step, with 24x7x365 U.S. based support.
-From our world-class HelpDesk, email support, phone access, or face-to-face training sessions, you've got the best team in the business to help your mission succeed.
+Houston, we have no problems… because Solodev Customer Care has your back at every step!
+From our world-class HelpDesk to our focused training sessions, you’ve got the best team on the ground to get you to the stars.

+Solodev Customer Care Includes
+* 24x7x365 U.S. based human support
+* Online HelpDesk ticketing
-* Submit online support tickets
+* Phone and email support
+* Live training courses
-* Access over 600 pages of online documentation and tutorials
+* Over 600 pages of searchable documentation and tutorials

-* Receive dedicated human support from team members who know your business
-* Get in-depth training from Certified Solodev Engineers
+To learn more about our add-on support options, call 1-800-859-7656 to speak with one of our Solodev Customer Care Specialists.

 <a href="https://www.solodev.com/product/support.stml"><img src="images/Solodev_Git_Support.jpg"/></a>